 The world is changing, and with it changes our understanding of how our bodies respond to food, stimulus, and experiences.

-Collagen production, hair growth, hormone balance, and mood can all be directly influenced by what we put into our mouths.
+Collagen production, hair growth, hormone balance, and mood can all be directly influenced by our food habits.

-We’ve known for thousands of years that the food we eat can directly impact our health and skin.
-Indigenous wisdom tells us this much.
+We’ve known for thousands of years that our diets can make or break our quest for healthy skin and hair.
 But now thanks to science we can understand the process behind it, and optimize it to look (dare I say) ravishing.

 When it comes to skin nutrients, some hold more importance than others.
 Vitamin A, C, D, E, K, Vitamin B3, B5, Choline, and Folic Acid absolutely cannot be looked past on your quest for skin people rave about.

-The right skincare habits combined with foods high in these cell-regenerating nutrients will leave you looking and feeling on top of the world.
+There's no one glove fits all but, there are beauty foods for skin, high in cell-regenerating nutrients will leave you looking and feeling on top of the world.

-And don’t worry, food for healthy skin doesn’t have to be all salads and sad times.
+And don’t worry, glow diets don't have to be all salads and sad times.
 You can get stunning skin naturally and still enjoy your existance.

-Here are 12 of the best foods for pimple free glowing skin that you can find in nearly every supermarket.
+Here are 12 of the best foods for youthful glowing skin that you can find in nearly every supermarket.